Excavation and Trenching - Hazards and Safeguards

 Safeguarding Workers Against Excavation and Trenching Hazards

-Employers must adhere to the requirements of OSHA standards 29 CFR 1926.651 and 29 CFR 1926.652 standards or comparable OSHA-approved state plans to safeguard employees undertaking excavation work in the construction industry.
+Employers must adhere to the requirements of OSHA Standard 29 CFR 1926 Subpart P or comparable OSHA-approved state plans to safeguard employees undertaking excavation and trenching work in the construction industry.

 Excavation Safety Methods